 Where does the time go?
 The common time traps that steal your time

 It’s hard to find a professional woman who doesn’t feel exhausted, overwhelmed, and too-busy most of the time.
-The phenomenon is even more pronounced among women of color, and working mothers.
+The phenomenon is prevalent across women, and even more pronounced among women of color and working mothers.
+Women overwhelmingly carry an invisible workload in their place of employment, and most of the mental load at home.

-One of the curses of being constantly overloaded is that it can be hard to pause and reassess.
+One of the curses of being constantly overloaded is that it can be hard to pause, reflect and reassess.
 We may not notice the places where we’re giving away our time in ways that we don’t need to.
 And we don’t know how to reset our commitments to create more space for what matters.

 Our time and our attention are our most precious resources: